When to Apply

 Insurance or indemnification coverage(1.13)

-The Canada Travelling Exhibitions Indemnification Act provides for a deductible, based on the total fair market value of the exhibition.
+The Canada Traveling Exhibitions Indemnification Act provides for a deductible, based on the total fair market value of the exhibition.
 This serves to transfer the risk and cost for lower-value claims to commercial insurers and establishes a shared responsibility and partnership between host institutions and the Government of Canada.
 The deductible covers the entire exhibition throughout its Canadian itinerary and is not per item or per venue.
 Commercial insurance equivalent to the deductible may be purchased for each exhibition, or an institution's existing in-house insurance may serve this purpose.
 The required deductible is calculated as follows:

 Total fair market value of the exhibition ($ CDN)